timeteam/timeteam.github.io/_posts/Non_fiction/2023-01-14-the-sumerians.md

 ***

 <img align="right" src="https://reaktionbooks.co.uk/wp-content/uploads/2022/07/9781789144154-wpv_0x448.jpg"  width="256"  alt="">
-A compact and authoritative treatment of the Sumerians (well, it turns out no such ethnic group, probably, Sumerian was a language used by several peoples).
+A compact and authoritative treatment of the Sumerians (well, it turns out there probably was no such ethnic group, Sumerian was a language used by several peoples).

 The final chapter contains  a summary of current knowledge, and the final 3 pages are a precis of the book.
 The preceding chapters trace how this knowledge was arrived at, along the way providing a short history of thw involvement of foreign powers in Mesopotamia/Iraq-Iran over the past two centuries.
 Interpretations of the principal researchers were often influenced by political or racist agendas more than by the archaelogical evidence.

 Proto-cuneiform (currently not decoded) appeared ~3800-3500 BCE and then spread across southern Mesopotamia (Sumeria).